 Although there are proven examples of developing non-electric applications of nuclear energy at industrial scale, a clear economic assessment methodology for further development of such applications does not exist.
 Often, it is difficult to assess the benefits of co-generation projects to the operator of the nuclear power plant, to the end-user of the non-electric product (usually heat) delivered by the nuclear power plant and to the community at large.
 The reasons behind this include the fact that in some cases, non-electric applications are developed on the basis of centrally planned infrastructure plans with little concern for the profitability of projects, and also because the pricing of heat does not always adequately reflect the production and distribution costs.
 The lack of a well-defined economic assessment methodology makes the development of a business case for non-electric applications of nuclear energy difficult.

-A report titled Non-Electricity Products of Nuclear Energy was prepared under the guidance of the Committee for Technical and Economic Studies on Nuclear Energy Development and the Fuel Cycle (NDC).
-The report endeavours to investigate: technical requirements for nuclear energy systems to become cost effective for supplying non-electricity products; potential markets for non-electricity products that nuclear energy systems could supply eventually; and policy issues to be addressed for facilitating the development of non-electrical applications of nuclear energy in countries wishing to rely on this option.
-The French version of the report can also be downloaded.
+A report entitled Non-Electricity Products of Nuclear Energy was prepared under the guidance of the Committee for Technical and Economic Studies on Nuclear Energy Development and the Fuel Cycle (NDC).
+The report investigated technical requirements for nuclear energy systems to become cost effective for supplying non-electricity products; potential markets for non-electricity products that nuclear energy systems could supply eventually; and policy issues to be addressed for facilitating the development of non-electrical applications of nuclear energy in countries wishing to rely on this option.
+The report is also available in French.

 The goal of the Committee for Technical and Economic Studies on Nuclear Energy Development and the Fuel Cycle is to provide authoritative, reliable information on nuclear technologies, economics, strategies and resources to governments for use in policy analyses and decision-making.